rrazo1524/multi-os-network-lab/documentation/nmap-network-discovery-lab.md

 **Results:**
 - Host responded successfully
-- Services were identified according to scan output
+- Open ports and services were identified based on Nmap scan results

 ---